javaee/jaxb-v2/samples/samples-src/j2s-xmlAccessorOrder/readme.txt

 -- @XmlAccessorOrder

-@XmlAccessorOrder annotation imposes one of two element ordering algorithms, AccessorOrder.UNDEFINED or AccessorOrder.ALPHABETICAL.
+@XmlAccessorOrder annotation imposes one of two element ordering algorithms, XmlAccessOrder.UNDEFINED or XmlAccessOrder.ALPHABETICAL.
-AccessorOrder.UNDEFINED is the default setting.
+XmlAccessOrder.UNDEFINED is the default setting.
 The order is dependent on the system's reflection implementation.
-AccessorOrder.ALPHABETICAL orders the elements in lexicographic order as determined by java.lang.String.CompareTo(String anotherString).
+XmlAccessOrder.ALPHABETICAL orders the elements in lexicographic order as determined by java.lang.String.CompareTo(String anotherString).